mmuratarat/mmuratarat.github.io/_pages/faq.md

 This method consists in approximating the gradient using a numerical approach.
 If this numerical gradient is close to analytical gradient (gradient from backpropagation), then Backpropagation is implemented correctly.

 While checking the gradients, we do not use all examples in the training dataset and also, we do not run gradient checking in every iteration at the training because gradient check is slow.
-You can pick random number of examples from the training data to ompute both numerical and analytical gradients.
+You can pick random number of examples from the training data to compute both numerical and analytical gradients.
 After we are sure that the implementation is bug-free/correct, we turn it off and use backprop for actual learning.
 Another note is that gradient checking does not work with dropout.
 One would usually run the gradient checking without dropout to make sure that backpropagation implementation is correct.

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/Screen%20Shot%202019-10-30%20at%2009.36.24.png?raw=true)

 Derivatives tell us the slope or how steep the function is.
-For example, for the function $y = x^{2}$, the first-order derivative is $y^{'} = 2x$.
+For example, for the function $y = x^{2}$, the first-order derivative is $y^{\prime} = 2x$.

 Definition of derivative in calculus is: